10 – ELO Kiddies

 # 3 – Dream Police

 Wrong.
 The album Dream Police hit number six and spawned this infectious single of the same name.
-A perfect example of 70s power pop “Dream Police,” features an incredible instrumental build-up exploding into the final chorus.
-Try to listen to that without getting feeling a sense of release when that tension drops and the vocals come back in.
+A perfect example of 70s power pop, “Dream Police” features an incredible instrumental build-up exploding into the final chorus.
+Try to listen to that without feeling a sense of release when that tension drops and the vocals come back in.
 Brilliant.

 # 2 – Surrender

-The first major single for the band, “Surrender,” was declared the “ultimate seventies teen anthem” by Rolling Stone.
-The lyrics have something to do with a boy and his relationship to his parents but the song is so hooky and danceable that the words don’t matter much.
+The first significant single for the band, “Surrender,” was declared the “ultimate seventies teen anthem” by Rolling Stone.
+The lyrics have something to do with a boy and his relationship with his parents, but the song is so hooky and danceable that the words don’t matter much.
 Plus that wicked key change gets you every time!
-Surrender became a staple at their live shows.
+“Surrender,” became a staple at their live shows.
 “Mommy’s alright.
 Daddy’s alright.
 They just seem a little weird.”
+Thats probably one of the most famous rock and roll lyrical lines of the 1970s.

 # 1 – I Want You to Want Me

 Originally released as a single off 1977’s album, In Color, “I Want You to Want Me,” failed to chart at all in the United States but became a number one hit in Japan.
-The success of this song led to their epic concerts at Budokan that produced the famous Live at Budokan record.
-The live version of “I Want You to Want Me,” from that record was released in 1979 and made it to #7 on the Hot 100.
-It’s this version that everyone recognizes and it’s this version that propelled the band to international stardom.
+The success of this song led to their epic concerts at Budokan, which produced the famous Live at Budokan record.
+The live version of “I Want You to Want Me” from that record was released in 1979 and made it to number seven on the Hot 100.
+It’s this version that everyone recognizes, and it’s this version that has propelled the band to international stardom.

 Maybe it was the higher tempo.
-Maybe it’s the lack of cheesy keyboards.
+Perhaps it’s the lack of cheesy keyboards.
 Maybe it’s the thousands of Japanese girls screaming their lungs out.
-Whatever it is, “I Want You to Want Me,” is not only the top of this chart but apparently, Stephen Colbert listened to it as a way to get psyched up before every single taping of the Colbert Report.
+Whatever it is, “I Want You to Want Me” is not only at the top of this chart, but apparently, Stephen Colbert listened to it as a way to get psyched up before every single taping of the Colbert Report.

 Photo is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.